 Many are familiar with the saying, “kids can be cruel,” but we can set our classroom culture up for students to lead with compassion instead.
-Set the tone with social-emotional learning concepts with your elementary students with these eight activities.
+Introduce your elementary school students to social-emotional learning concepts (SEL) with these eight examples of compassion activities for kids.

 Activity 1: What Would You Say?